Kaleb0x/cmus-syncthing/README.md

 # cmus-syncthing

 Exports cmus playlists to a specific directory that can be synced with another device using Syncthing.
-It can be used to export cmus playlists to an Android smartphone running Syncthing.
+It can be used to export cmus playlists and their corresponding tracks to an Android smartphone running Syncthing.

 ## Prerequisites
 Requires python >= 3.5.